KL LRT collision: Full service resumes as track repairs completed

 "The driver would be constantly radioing his direction, because the train is now in manual mode, the mimic panel in the centre cannot track it anymore because the automatic mode is off,” he explained.

-“So another question for the investigation panel might look at is why did the control centre not realise the train was going in the wrong direction?” the former chief executive said.
+“So another question for the investigation panel might look at is why did the control centre not realise the train was going in the wrong direction?” the former CEO said.